 Mesh PVC Banners – Mesh banner is a perforated material which allows wind to pass through.
 Mesh is typically used for banners over 10 square metres in size, or for any banner where wind-loading may be an issue.
 Huge banners around scaffolding on buildings are always made from mesh.

-Mesh banners are strengthened at the edges using a seatbelt-type material and can be eyeletted or looped as required.
+Large mesh banners are strengthened at the edges using a seatbelt-type material and can be eyeletted or looped as required.
+Read more about Reinforced Hems on Banners.

 Fabric Banners – Most often used indoors, polyester-canvas materials have the advantage of being more eco-friendly and softer to the touch.
 Fabrics have to be stitched rather than welded or glued.